Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 That was kind of the inspiration for this show.

-But I was afraid that if I sent him a link of a video that was 30 minutes long of somebody like uh Brett Weinstein, that he'd be like, Oh, that guy's that guy's a kook because every they always do the ad hominem pal the uh field authority.
+But I was afraid that if I sent him a link of a video that was 30 minutes long of somebody like Brett Weinstein, that he'd be like, oh, that guy's a kook.

-Yeah, uh a reason to ignore whatever evidence that you put forward.
+Yeah, a reason to ignore whatever evidence that you put forward.

 But can you bring up that first tweet?

-The term I came up with is uh subjective deflection, subjective deflection.
+The term I came up with is subjective deflection.

 They're saying that because their opponents in the political sphere are saying something, that in and of itself is a reason they don't have to address it and that it's no longer important.

-So it's completely insane in a democratic or republican system where you know politicians are supposed to engage with the context and the in the content of the media and things that are out there.
+So it's completely insane in a Democratic or Republican system where, you know, politicians are supposed to engage with the context and the content of the media and things that are out there.

 It's not like they're saying I don't have to deal with that.